isomerpages/imh-ac/_training/Upcoming Workshops and Talks/See What's Coming Up!.md

 and mental well-being.</p>
 <p>&nbsp;</p>
 <p>We warmly invite you to save the date.
 Registrations and call for abstracts
 will open in mid-Jan 2026.
-To stay updated, please sign up for the mailing list, and we look forward to learning and exchanging ideas together at the conference.</p>
+To stay updated, please sign up for the <a href="https://for.sg/dpc-enquiry-form" rel="noopener nofollow" target="_blank">mailing list</a>, and we look forward to learning and exchanging ideas together at the conference.</p>
 </div>
 </details>
 </div>